Invisible Web, or Cloaked Web or Deep Web: The hidden treasure

 Health and Science

-PsycNET: Use its database Psychological Association to find excerpts and full journals on various psychology topics.
+PsycNET: Use the American Psychological Association database to find excerpts and entire journals on various psychology topics.

 Scirus: A search tool that works exclusively for scientific information.
 The amazing search tool has hundreds of millions of scientific, and academic papers to help researchers from around the world.